chase-dalton/bikesharing/README.md

 # bikesharing

 ## Overview
 The customer is trying to determine if it's worth opening a bike-sharing program in Des Moines.
 While Des Moines isn't New York, an analysis of NYC bike-sharing data can help identify trends that can be useful when debating investment into a new location.
+The results can be found [here](https://public.tableau.com/views/NYCCitibikeChallenge_16318312213130/NYCCitiBikeChallenge?:language=en-US&:display_count=n&:origin=viz_share_link)

 ## Results
 With the help of Tableau, we were able to identify that: